-Airi's unique sound melds progressive ideas with beats of ancient Melanesian culture.
-Hip-hop production, fierce log drumming, Papuan chants, atmospheric soundscapes and samples from the front line of the Free Papua Movement combine to evoke one of the region's darkest stories: the illegal occupation and ongoing oppression of West Papua.
+Airileke's own compositions and productions meld progressive ideas with beats of ancient Melanesian culture.
+Hip-hop production, fierce log drumming, Papuan chants, atmospheric soundscapes and stories from the front line of West Papua's movement.
+His music sheds light on one of the region's darkest stories: the illegal occupation and ongoing oppression of West Papua.

-Urgent, fiery and innovative, this is the new sound of urban Melanesia.
+"Fiery and innovative, this is the new sound of urban Melanesia ... a sound too urgent for the world to ignore".
+Rhythm Magazine

-Airileke Ingram [pronounced Irie-leck-eh] grew up learning traditional drumming from his ancestral village of Gabagaba (Drumdrum) near Port Moresby, the region's ‘sing sing’ grounds for drums, dance and ceremony.
+Airileke Ingram [pronounced Irie-lek-eh] grew up learning traditional drumming from his ancestral village of Gabagaba (Drumdrum) near Port Moresby, the region's ‘sing sing’ grounds for drums, dance and ceremony.

-As a teenager he studied classical percussion and log drumming all over PNG and the Pacific, toured internationally with the Australian Youth Orchestra, and began blending these experiences into his first studio productions.
-As a touring percussionist, his resume expanded from Melanesian heroes Drum Drum and Telek to Australian indigenous trailblazers Bart Willoughby, Wild Water, Gurrumul, Yothu Yindi & Yirrmal.
+He has toured internationally with the Australian Youth Orchestra, and began blending these experiences into his first studio productions.
+As a touring percussionist, he has worked with Melanesian legends Drum Drum, Telek, Black Brothers, and members of Sanguma band, as well as Australian indigenous trailblazers Bart Willoughby, Yothu Yindi, and Gurrumul.

-In 2006 Airi relocated to Melbourne, to pursue his career as a Producer & Artistic Director.
-He co-founded the Wantok Musik Foundation with David Bridie (Not Drowning Waving), which has since become a leading Indigenous and Pacific Island record label.
+In 2006 Airileke relocated to Melbourne, to pursue his career as a Producer & Artistic Director.
+In 2006 he co-founded the Wantok Musik Foundation

 https://www.wantokmusik.org